ZhakalenDk/ProjectVault/README.md

 The password is saved with the file and as such only the user that encrypted the file will be able to decrypt it.
+This is of course only the idea.
+In reality the method used to accomplish this in the program is fairly simple and probably easy to crack, however, for the purpose of the demenstration this serves it's purpose quite well.

 Only one file can be encrypted by a user at a time, if another is ecnrypted the stored `Private key` for that user is overwritten.